GustavoRO/parser/README.md

   PRIMARY KEY (`id`)
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

+## The first ParserServiceTest method is to load all the log into the database thats why its commented, so before running the program plz run the the tests.
+I removed from the jar parameter because its supposed to run only once, its reading the file from C://Java//access.log.
+I can create another method with a custom path if needed just for this loading.

 # SQL Tests

 ### Get the number of requests grouped by IPs in a given time